setcvar/creamfood/README.md

 ```
 !!
 If you're going to make a plugin, be sure to include at least a function !!

+the table passed as a argument to the function is a table

+if the command requires no player(s) (needs_player = false) then imtable[1] will be a string with the rest of the text

+if the command requires player(s) (needs_player = true) then imtable[1] will be a table with the names, imtable[2] will be a table with all the player instances, and imtable[3] the rest of the text if needed

 Example of plugin:
 ```lua
 local module = {}